quattor/quattor.github.com/_posts/2016-10-04-london-workshop.md

 * Gabor is the main panc expert, let's rely on him!
 * Ensure that we add unit test covering proposed changes
 * Release is produced with Maven the same way as the Quattor release
+* 10.3 was released during the workshop with two bug fixes

 ## Discussion of Open Issues